We strive to promote teaching excellence at Johns Hopkins Carey Business School by working closely with faculty to support student learning.

 Instructional teaching specialist

-Davis joined Carey with a background in project management and hands-on development of online college courses.
-She holds a BS in psychology from Lafayette College and an MS in education from the Johns Hopkins University School of Education.
-Prior to joining Carey in 2018, Davis worked in both K–12 and higher education.
-A Baltimore native, Emily joined Teach for America and was a teacher in the Baltimore City Public School System.
-More recently, Davis worked at a local higher education company, where she developed and maintained a catalog of over 66 unique online college courses available for transfer credit, managed small- and large-scale projects, and worked with stakeholders to meet the diverse needs of students and partner institutions.
+Emily Davis joined Carey with a background in project management and hands-on development of online college courses.
+She holds a BS in Psychology from Lafayette College and an MS in education from the Johns Hopkins University School of Education.
+Prior to working at Carey, Emily joined Teach for America and taught in the Baltimore City Public Schools.
+Emily also worked at a local higher education company, where she developed and maintained a catalog of over 66 unique online college courses available for transfer credit and worked with stakeholders to meet the diverse needs of students and partner institutions.

-Diesenberg’s area of focus is consulting and producing media for the online courses as well other staff projects that support both online and on ground classes.
+Collin’s area of focus is consulting and producing media for the online courses as well as other staff projects that support both online and on-ground classes.

 Instructional teaching specialist supervisor

-Folies focuses on the quality of our graduates, assists faculty in facilitating courses, and works with faculty and staff to improve existing courses.
-Folies also collaborates on developing and delivering workshops for faculty.
+April focuses on the assisting faculty in facilitating courses, and works with faculty and staff to improve existing courses.
+She also collaborates on developing and delivering workshops for faculty.

 Catherine (Cathy Mitias)